Environment

 Our production activities comply with the standards stipulated in the Air Pollution Control Act as well as the criteria in agreements with local governments.

-Regarding the atmosphere, SOx, NOx, and soot and dust emissions from all parent manufacturing sites decreased in fiscal 2022 from the previous fiscal year.
-This was due to the effect of reducing coal usage by curbing nighttime power generation and despite higher sulfur content of coal used in the boilers.
-From Group companies in Japan, SOx emissions also decreased, but NOx and soot and dust emissions increased year on year.
+Regarding the atmosphere, SOx, NOx, and soot and dust emissions from all parent manufacturing sites decreased in fiscal 2023 from the previous fiscal year.
+This was mainly due to the effect of reducing coal used in the boilers.

 SOx Emissions